Ready When You Are

-The EU Digital COVID Certificate (DCC) for travel originating within the EU/EEA, which will show if the person travelling:
+- The EU Digital COVID Certificate (DCC) is accepted for entry for travel originating within the EU / EEA.

 - For those with evidence of being fully vaccinated or recovered from COVID, there is no requirement for pre-departure RT-PCR test, or further day-5 RT-PCR test or quarantine.